Honour School of Economics and Management

 his or hertheir college for approval to the Director of Undergraduate Studies for either Economics or Management depending on the branch of the school in which the subject falls the title they propose together with

 - (i) an explanation of the subject in about 100 words;

 his or hertheir tutor,

 not earlier than the first day of the Trinity Full Term of the year before that in which

-he or she isto be examined and not later than the date prescribed for entry to the examination.
+hethey or she isare to be examined and not later than the date prescribed for entry to the examination.
 The DUS in the relevant branch of the school shall decide as soon as possible whether or not to approve the title and shall advise the candidate immediately.
 No decision shall be deferred beyond the end of the fifth week of Michaelmas Full Term.

 (b) Authorship and origin